Devsh-Graphics-Programming/Nabla/include/nbl/ext/Cameras/README.md

 - reject arbitrary roll
 - write back one upright `FPS` pose

+For `FPS`, that rejection applies to `referenceFrame`, not to stray roll virtual events. `CFPSCamera` advertises only translation plus pitch/yaw runtime control, so `RollLeft` and `RollRight` events are ignored by the `FPS` accumulator instead of causing failure.

 The same pattern applies to every camera family:

 - `Free` keeps the rigid pose directly